 It was a great walking tour that took us around all the highlights like Eiffel Bridge, the Jewish Quarter, the Farmers Market, and all the while making stops along the way to learn about the local foods and treats.
 She also gave us the Games of Thrones scoop.

 Yes, that’s right, Games of Thrones filmed in Girona in Season 6.
 However, we didn’t find this out until after the fact.
-And at the time of this trip, we had yet to watch Games of Thrones, but the locals were very proud to tell us all about it.
+And at the time of this trip, we had yet to watch Games of Thrones.
+The locals were very proud to tell us all about it.

 I will say, the most exciting part for me was the introduction of local Girona pastry, Xuixo, and it’s to die for.
 Hubby had a lot of fun eating jamón, learning all about the culture, and was even given a lesson on how to slice jamón – it’s not as easy as it looks!